AI Day in the Capital

 Ronak Ray is a veteran of professional services and technology companies with more than a decade in supporting each of these industries on scaling for pre-IPO success.
 Ray started his career in advisory roles across finance, risk management and legal.

-Lauren Scholz, McConnaughhay and Rissman Professor of Law
+Lauren Scholz, McConnaughhay and Rissman Professor of Law at FSU College of Law

 Professor Lauren Scholz’s work focuses on the intersection of technology, contract law, and privacy.
 Her work has been published in many influential law reviews, including William & Mary Law Review, Iowa Law Review, Indiana Law Journal, Cardozo Law Review, and University of Chicago Law Review Online.